“I’ll come back, Thailand!” I told myself a hundred times.

 The Bangkok Art and Culture Center is a midtown facility for the contemporary arts.
 Bangkok Art and Culture Center offers a variety of art and culture, creativity, imagination, and inspiration for all the guests visiting the place.

 The design of the interior has a huge white curving facade and spiral walkways.
 It was very astounding.
 The center also includes bookshops, cafes, craft shops, commercial art galleries, and an art library.

 There are 9 floors inside the building, each floor is designated to a particular gallery.
 Every year, the theme of the center changes.
 Isn’t that cool?

 Photos are allowed on the lower floors but are prohibited in the galleries on the higher floors.
 Admission is free and the center is open from 10:00 AM till 9:00 PM every day except Mondays.

 Hello Kitty House Cafe

-On our way to the place where we will eat dinner, we have came across the Hello Kitty House Cafe.
+On our way to the place where we would eat dinner, we came across the Hello Kitty House Cafe.
 I have seen many travel shows that featured this place, so we grabbed the chance to go and visit it.

 The place is so cute.
 As you enter, you will stand in awe and feel you are in the Sanrio World.
-This place is very suitable for Hello Kitty fans or family with young children.
-There are 3 floors- the floor of the cafe, the spa and for Hello Kitty merchandise.
+This place is very suitable for Hello Kitty fans or families with young children.
+There are 3 floors- the floor of the cafe, the spa, and Hello Kitty merchandise.